 Federal Circuit Court of Appeals

 All in-person arguments are suspended.
-All deadlines remain in place, but cases will be argued telephonically unless the Court determines that oral argument is unnecessary.
+Access to the Courthouse is limited to court staff through October 19, with additional access available on a case-by-case basis at the discretion of the Chief Judge.
+Until further order, all cases will be argued telephonically unless the Court determines that oral argument is unnecessary.

 The Federal Circuit has specifically indicated that despite the epidemic, all deadlines remain in place.
 In-person oral arguments, however, are suspended until further notice.
 Most business before the Court of Appeals for the Federal Circuit (CAFC) can be carried out using their electronic filing system.
 The CAFC Clerk’s Office has issued new guidance on how counsel may accomplish physical service of papers where required.
 First, it encourages planning ahead to have someone in the office or working remotely handle the printing and mailing of such documents to avoid delay.
 If that is not possible, a motion may be made to delay the service of process.
 It should be noted that delaying service may impact responsive deadlines that are calculated from the date of service not filing.